-In the book I summed up his climbing outside of the Sawtooths as follows:
+In the book, I summed up his climbing outside the Sawtooths as follows:

-In Lyman’s own words he discusses his 50 plus association with Mount Borah: “I started climbing Borah in 1957, done it in winter and helped with search for Guy Campbell and Vaughn Howard when they went missing after an attempt after Thanksgiving one year.
+In Lyman’s own words he discusses his 50-plus association with Mount Borah: “I started climbing Borah in 1957, did it in Winter and helped with search for Guy Campbell and Vaughn Howard when they went missing after an attempt after Thanksgiving one year.
 Those were some of the most horrendous conditions I have ever seen on the mountain.
-Art Barnes and Wayne Boyer were with me on just about all of the climbs in the Little and Big Lost Rivers, and the White Clouds.
+Art Barnes and Wayne Boyer were with me on just about all of the climbs in the Little and Big Lost Rivers and the White Clouds.
 We had a climbing group called the EE-DA-HOW Mountaineers.
 Wayne, his sons and I were on Borah a year ago last August when I was 80.
-It had been 57 years ago we climbed it together for the first time.
+It had been 57 years ago that we climbed it together for the first time.
 Doctor says no more high elevations for me, sadly enough.
 We have been on it in almost every condition you can imagine.
-Winter, spring, summer and fall.
+Winter, Spring, Summer and Fall.
 Not many areas on the mountain I haven’t been on at least once.
-When I lived in Arco, Borah or King mountains were the conditioning climbs when each climbing season began.”
+When I lived in Arco, Borah or King Mountains were the conditioning climbs when each climbing season began.”
 Thanks to Bob Boyles for this quote.

 Mount Breitenbach was named for for Jake Breitenbach, who died during the 1963 American Everest Expedition as a result of Lyman’s efforts.
 Lyman, who learned his mountaineering skills from Jake in the Tetons in the early 1960s, successfully petitioned the Governor of Idaho and the USGS to officially adopt the name.